gouldju1/Titanic-Project-Stats-883/README.md

 ### Description

-This is code I wrote for my Master's-level stats class, focused on big data and data analytics.
+This project was for a Master's-level stats class, focused on big data and data analytics.
 The objective was to take a dataset, and analyze it using the statistical methods we learned in class.

 Please note that this is a group project, and we all contributed equally to the team!
 I, Justin Gould, worked with Mengmeng Zhang, Baylee Adams, Kyle Shope, and Tyler Lawrence to complete this project - where we contributed to all steps of the data analysis process: pre-processing/cleaning, question/objective formulation, analysis (t-test, ANOVA, logistic regression models), and communication.